Science Oxford

 Science Oxford is part of a charitable organisation called The Oxford Trust, based in Oxford, England.
-Science Oxford is the trust's education and engagement branch.
+Science Oxford is the trust's education and public engagement branch.
 The Oxford Trust was founded in 1985 by Sir Martin and Lady Audrey Wood.
 Science Oxford was founded in 2006.
-Science Oxford operates the Science Oxford Centre, a science museum located in Headington, and educational programmes.
+Science Oxford operates the Science Oxford Centre, a science discovery centre located in Headington, and educational programmes.